Bobby had an older brother and sister, George and Edna. His sister Bess was born a year later.

 Margaret later resided in Cresson.
 She outlived her husband by 46 years.

 In the early 1970s, the Lytles held a family reunion.
 Margaret and all six of her adult children attended, as did Margaret's bachelor brother in law, Wilse Gilmore Lytle.
-A group photograph was taken that day, seen below.
+A group photograph was taken that day.

 Margaret died on April 20, 1975.